databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

 context to print first 10 records in each RDD in a DStream, which in this case are 1 second batches of received status texts.

-We also need to set an HDFS for periodic checkpointing of the intermediate data.
+We also need to set the directory for periodic checkpointing of the intermediate data.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~
 ssc.checkpoint(checkpointDir)
 ~~~
 </div>
 <div data-lang="java" markdown="1">
 ~~~
 ssc.checkpoint(checkpointDir);
 ~~~
 </div>
 </div>